Just 'click' the thumbnails for a fullpage image! (1280 +853 nominal)

 ..20 january 2011..

-This is the view from the bridge overlooking Westbury way back when people though the 'Internet' was something to do with fishing!.Being a Sunday this little depot was chock full of locomotives that during the week were gainfully employed working mainly ou of the Mendip-Quarries.Class-59's were still 25 years into the future.Sorry about the state of the transparancy,well it is over 40 year old!
+This is the view from the bridge overlooking Westbury way back when people though the 'Internet' was something to do with fishing!.Being a Sunday this little depot was chock full of locomotives that during the week were gainfully employed working mainly ou of the Mendip-Quarries.Class-59's were still over 10 years into the future.Sorry about the state of the transparancy,well it is over 40 year old!

 Former WCML stalwart 87032 'Kenilworth' stands in line along with many other Class-87's awaiting assessement for sale,refurbishment and re-use out in Bulgaria.Although seemingly in good shape bodywise something was obviously amiss as it wasn't selected and eventually went for scrap at Kingsbury just over a 2 years later in September 2010.The ex-Anglia loco next to it 86242 was more lucky and is currently working quite happily in Hungary after a refurbishment and re-sale.Location of all this activity is Long Marston.